Julian22222/PRACTICE/Notes/Notes5.md

 //This is the secret key used to create and verify JWT tokens.Think of it like a private password that only your server knows.
 👉//Why JWT Needs a Secret-> When the server creates a JWT token, it signs the token using the secret.
 // using JWT secret -> server can detect fake tokens, modified tokens, hackers editing payload data

-//When creating token: jwtService.sign(payload) <--NestJS internally uses: payload + secret (to generate a cryptographic signature.)
-//Example Token Structure: JWT looks like -> xxxxx.yyyyy.zzzzz  ///// Token parts: Header, Payload, Signature.
-//The signature is generated using: payload data and your secret JWT_SECRET=my_super_secret_key
+JWT_SECRET=my_super_secret_key